gregnordin/starter_project_files/README.md

 ### Install

 I have Anaconda python installed on my laptop.
 My base conda environment uses Python 3.6.
-I have also have a conda environment, `py37`, that has Python 3.7 installed.
+I also have a conda environment, `py37`, that has Python 3.7 installed.
 To use Python 3.7 in the virtual environment created with this project, I would do the following.

     # 1. Get starter project and name it <newproject>
     $ git clone https://github.com/gregnordin/starter_project_files.git <newproject>